 All matters related to constitutional amendments or changes to bylaws shall require a 2/3 majority vote of all Regular members in good standing.
 Regular members may cast proxy votes with written approval of the Regular member providing the proxy vote.

-Any member seeking to amend The Club constitution or bylaws shall make a written proposal to the Board.
+Any member seeking to amend The Club constitution or bylaws shall make a written proposal to the Board in advance of any club meeting prior to 12/31 of the subsequent fishing season.
 The proposal shall specifically detail the proposed amendment.
 The Board shall review the proposal and clarify the purpose and intent of the proposed amendment.
 The Board shall prepare the amended language, ensure it meets the proposing member’s purpose and intent, and submit the proposal to The Club membership for a vote.

 Section IIb Changes to Competition Rules